Close Modal

 Simple and straightforward, the first-person narrative relates events within the context of one close-knit family.
 (Booklist)

-Carole Boston Weatherford is a two-time NAACP Image Award winner, ALA Children’s Literature Legacy Award winner, and the author of the Coretta Scott King Illustrator Award–winning Standing in the Need of Prayer; Unspeakable: The Tulsa Race Massacre, which won the Coretta Scott King Author and Illustrator Awards, a Caldecott Honor, and a Sibert Honor; the Newbery Honor book Box: Henry Brown Mails Himself to Freedom; and the Caldecott Honor books Freedom in Congo Square; Voice of Freedom: Fannie Lou Hamer, Spirit of the Civil Rights Movement; and Moses: When Harriet Tubman Led Her People to Freedom.
-She also serves as the 2025-2026 Young People’s Poet Laureate.
-Weatherford was born in Baltimore, Maryland, where she now resides.
+Carole Boston Weatherford is a two-time NAACP Image Award Winner, an ALA-ALSC Children’s Literature Legacy Award Winner, and the author of Standing in the Need of Prayer, a Coretta Scott King Illustrator Award Winner; Unspeakable: The Tulsa Race Massacre, which won the Coretta Scott King Author and Illustrator Awards, a Caldecott Honor, and a Sibert Honor; the Newbery Honor Book Box: Henry Brown Mails Himself to Freedom; Family Feast!; and many other acclaimed books.
+She was also named the 2025–2026 Young People’s Poet Laureate.
+Carole was born in Baltimore, where she now resides.
 View titles by Carole Boston Weatherford

 Jerome Lagarrigue Lagarrigue View titles by Jerome Lagarrigue Lagarrigue